trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

   <img src={responsibility} style={{width: "500px"}} />
 </div>

-[@NickEMoran](https://twitter.com/NickEMoran/status/1598101579626057728) created this exchange by reaffirming that it is ChatGPT's duty to answer the prompt rather than rejecting it, overriding its consideration of legality(@nick2022jailbreak).
+[@NickEMoran](https://twitter.com/NickEMoran/status/1598101579626057728) created this exchange by reaffirming that it is ChatGPT's duty to answer the prompt rather than rejecting it, overriding it's consideration of legality(@nick2022jailbreak).

 #### Research Experiment